Travis Sanheim Game Preview: Flyers vs. Red Wings

 Sanheim Season Stats Insights

-- Sanheim has a goal in four games this season through 29 games played, but has not had multiple goals in any of those games.
+- In four of 31 games this season, Sanheim has scored a goal, but there are no multi-goal efforts on his ledger.

-- Sanheim has a point in 14 games this year (out of 29), including multiple points five times.
+- Sanheim has a point in 15 games this season (out of 31), including multiple points five times.

-- Sanheim has an assist in 13 of 29 games this season, with multiple assists on four occasions.
+- Sanheim has an assist in 14 of 31 games played this season, including multiple assists four times.

 Sign up for Underdog fantasy today.